ryoqun/price-action-analysis/2014y02m07d/usdjpy-m5.md

 The today's major breakout occurred at the strong bull bar 1.
 And it was followed by another similar strong bull bar 2.
 So I eagerly opened a position in the middle of the formation of the bar 2.

 I was aware this trading is a bit early entry.
 So, after admitting the trading range 5 is formed, I bumped my position.
-I was afraid that this wasn't a triangle breakout, rather just top of the major trading range.
+I was afraid that this wasn't a triangle breakout, rather just top of the emerging major trading range.
 Only after, there was another strong bull channel I hoped for.

 I didn't hesitated to be in the market this time with eager mind.
 This time too, in the middle of the last bar of the trading range 5, I just sensed an impeding bull breakout.
 So I did act on accordingly, immediately locking a measured-move profit.